paulklemm/regression-heatmap-paper/Cover Letter.md

 <i><font color='green'>

-  * The [Related Work] was revised with this criticism in mind.
+  * All points are included in the revised version of the [Related Work].

 </i></font>